Septh/rollup-plugin-node-externals/README.md

 #### builtinsPrefix?: 'add' | 'strip' | 'ignore' = 'add'
 How to handle the `node:` scheme used in recent versions of Node (i.e., `import path from 'node:path'`).
-- If `add` (the default, recommended), the `node:` scheme is always added.
+- If `add` (the default, recommended), the `node:` scheme is always added if missing.
 In effect, this dedupes your imports of Node builtins by homogenizing their names to their schemed version.
 - If `strip`, the scheme is always removed.
 In effect, this dedupes your imports of Node builtins by homogenizing their names to their unschemed version.
-Schemed-only builtins like `node:test` are not stripped.
+Schemed-only builtins like `node:test` are never stripped.
 - `ignore` will simply leave all builtins imports as written in your code.
 > _Note that scheme handling is always applied, regardless of the `builtins` options being enabled or not._